 Similar to the seat’s depth, it is impossible to be sure of how the upholstery will feel when you look at your computer’s display.
 The good news is that a slipcover can make up for chairs or sofas that feel too sticky, numb, or just plain rough.

 Choose a cover/sofa mattress that is simple to clean and is made to match the dimensions of your furniture.
 There are companies that specialize in custom covers for a wide variety of IKEA’s best-loved sofas, which can result in an overall feeling of cleanliness.

 5. Call For Reinforcements

 It’s one thing if the new couch has poor cushioning or upholstery that isn’t as cloud-like however it’s a completely other matter if the couch isn’t stable as you sit down on it.
-Be sure that your legs are level and, if they aren’t you can balance them by using pads or shims under legs that aren’t long enough.
-You could even replace them with a new pair of legs (there are some adorable alternatives available).
+It is important that a couch is properly balanced when someone sits down on it.
+Uneven legs can be corrected with pads or shims from a hardware store, according to Popular Mechanics.